Configure Password Safe Access Policies

 - Click Save Roles.
 The group is now listed as an assignee on the Assignees tab.

-Connection profiles allow administrators to create a blacklist of keywords, host names, and IP addresses.
-Each blacklisted item can be given a separate action which is triggered when requesters type a blacklisted item in an active SSH session.
+Connection profiles allow administrators to create a deny list of keywords, host names, and IP addresses.
+Each deny listed item can be given a separate action which is triggered when requesters type a deny listed item in an active SSH session.

 Administrators can choose to have Password Safe perform the following actions when a match occurs: